 What is a NIST framework?

 The NIST framework is a set of guidelines for creating a cybersecurity strategy.
 Established by National Institute of Standards and Technology under the United States Commerce Department, the framework helps businesses follow best practices to improve their cyber strength.

-What are the 5 elements of the NIST cybersecurity framework?
+What are the five pillars of the NIST cybersecurity framework?

 The NIST framework has five individual functions.
 Each represents a set of activities and objectives that need to be achieved.
 Together, these functions are essential for businesses to build a holistic and comprehensive cybersecurity strategy.

 The 5 pillars of the NIST framework consist of: